 The directors have, at the time of approving the consolidated financial statements, a reasonable expectation that the Group have adequate resources to continue in operational existence for the foreseeable future.
-Thus they continue to adopt the going concern basis of accounting in preparing the consolidated financial statements.
+Thus, they continue to adopt the going concern basis of accounting in preparing the consolidated financial statements.

-2.2 New and amended IFRS that are effective for the current year
+2.2 New and revised IFRS accounting standards